Beats Solo Pro Review

 Beats kept the on-headphones controls sleek and simple for the Solo Pro.
 One small button on the left earcup toggles between noise cancellation on/off and transparency mode, which actively transmits outside sounds to your ears.
 The large "b" logo on the right earcup also serves as a play/pause button.
 Pressing long on this button can also summon virtual assistants, though Apple users can also just say, "Hey Siri."

-This logo button can also skip tracks, with 2 quick presses skipping forward, and 3 skipping backwards.
+This logo button can also skip tracks, with two quick presses skipping forward, and three presses skipping backward.

 Buttons just to the top and bottom of that logo can raise and lower the volume, respectively.